 Meet Nicholas Loutrel (Physics), Sarah Mailhiot (Mechanical Engineering) and Jeffrey Simkins (Chemical & Biological Engineering), three Montana State University doctoral students who won EAPSI awards for summer 2016.
 Click on the links to learn about their research and find out about where they are going.

 Graduate Students on the Ice - Research Projects in Antarctica

-Click here to learn more about two Antarctic research projects involving MSU graduate students.
+Click here to learn more about three Antarctic research projects involving MSU graduate students.

 Three-Minute Thesis Competition

 Ever wanted to hear an 80,000-word thesis or dissertation distilled into 180 seconds?
 The Three-Minute Thesis Competition challenges graduate students to do just that.